THE MODEL WALL FOR TODAY’S CHURCH

 For a spiritual leader, vastness in God’s Word is not optional.
 You must seek to be balanced and versatile in God’s Word.
 Enough of laziness, slumbering and frivolities!
 It is time to be disciplined and diligent in the study of God’s Word and in prayer.

-Like the early apostles (church leaders), let us shun all frivolities and distractions, but “give ourselves continually to prayer and to the ministry of the word.”
+Like the early apostles (early church leaders), let us shun all frivolities and distractions, but “give ourselves continually to prayer and to the ministry of the word.”
 (Acts 6:4 NKJV).

 Let us grow up to be great, thick and high spiritual walls around God’s flock entrusted to our care.